Overview of gun laws by nation: Maps

+Table

 Africa

 The Bamako Declaration on an African Common Position on the Illicit Proliferation, Circulation and Trafficking of Small Arms and Light Weapons was adopted in Bamako, Mali, on 1 December 2000 by the representatives of the 51 member states of the Organisation of African Unity (OAU).
-The provisions of this declaration recommend that the signatories would establish the illegal possession of small arms and light weapons as a criminal offence under national law in their respective countries.
+The provisions of this declaration recommend that the signatories establish the illegal possession of small arms and light weapons as a criminal offence under national law in their respective countries.

 Botswana

 Botswana's law allows possession of shotguns and rifles only.
 The government has put a limit on the number of licenses issued every year – only 50 people can receive them, no matter how many apply, meaning that the acceptance rate is usually below 1%.

 Currently there are 34,550 (or 1.5 per 100 people) registered firearms.

 Central African Republic

-Officially only 139 people have a permit to own firearms in Central African Republic, mostly members of parliament.
+Officially only 143 people have a permit to own firearms in Central African Republic, mostly members of parliament.
 They are entitled to possess one 12-gauge shotgun and one 9mm automatic pistol.
 Regardless, illegal possession and carry of firearms is widespread in Central African Republic, large parts of which are under control of different armed groups.
-Anti-balaka and ex-Seleka militias possess and carry home-made shotguns, automatic rifles and rocket launchers.
+Anti-balaka and ex-Séléka militias possess and carry home-made shotguns, automatic rifles and rocket launchers.